Serums, Reviews, Skincare

 Niacinamide is a skincare powerhouse that can:

-The tincture also contains Polydatin, an anti-aging and anti-oxidizing ingredient mostly present in wine.
+The tincture also contains Polydatin, an anti-aging and anti-oxidizing ingredient mostly found in wine.

 The remaining ingredients are less significant, although they play a good role in making up the product’s consistency, preservation, and absorbency.
 Belif always uses quality ingredients, so you can see that most of these are flagged “safe” on CosDNA despite being only “side dishes.”
 Most of these are moisturizers, solvents, fragrances, and preservatives, so I don’t want to go on and elaborate on them.